tobeva/tobeva.com/content/about/videogames/_index.md

 The games were written mostly in C++ but we also used a custom scripting language and we used Python for build tools.
 The musicians and artists on the team outnumbered the programmers, which made for a fun work environment.
-I learned a fair amount beyond programing including interaction design and how on-time projects are managed.
+I learned a fair amount beyond programing including game design and how on-time projects with firm deadlines are managed.

 <ul class="list-unstyled d-flex justify-content-between align-items-center mb-0 pt-5">
   <li>